canmet-energy/btap/README.md

 Subsequent measures can be added to the analysis as needed.

-### NREL OpenStudio Spreadsheet Method
+### OpenStudio Spreadsheet Method
 This method required you to install the ruby language interpreter on your system as well as git.
 It uses a spreadsheet to input data to run the archetype generator measure as well as any other measures.
-Full instructions on how to invoke the spreadsheet method on contained [here](https://github.com/canmet-energy/necb-analysis-spreadsheet)
+Full instructions on how to invoke the spreadsheet method on contained [here](https://github.com/canmet-energy/necb-analysis-spreadsheet).
+This methodology will be deprecated soon in favor of using PAT 2.0.

-### NREL OpenStudio PAT Method
+### OpenStudio PAT Method
-This method simply requires you to install a recent version of OpenStudio on your Mac or PC and a git client.
+This method simply requires you to install a recent version of OpenStudio on your Mac or PC and a git client and run the load the BTAP project contained in this repository.
 Instructions on how to run the analysis will be contained here soon.
+Detailed instruction on PAT 2.0 itself can be found [here](http://nrel.github.io/OpenStudio-user-documentation/reference/parametric_analysis_tool_2/)

 ## Outputs

-The simulation produces various outputs.
+The btap simulation analysis produces various outputs.
+You can find a sample of a full national run of 16 building types over ~70 cities in this [git repository](https://github.com/canmet-energy/necb_2011_reference_buildings)

 ### 3D HTML Viewer
-The analysis produces a 3d model that can be reviewed to ensure geometry is correct.
-Here is a sample.
+The analysis produces a 3D HTML model of the geometry that can be reviewed to ensure geometry is correct.

-### The Resultant Model file.
+### OSM File
-The model files are created and available in the database result.
+The OpenStudio model files are created and available in the database result.
 This is to allow users to inspect the model and alter it and run it manually if they wish.

-### The EnergyPlus Output
+### EnergyPlus HTML Output
+This is the EnergyPlus HTML file

-### The OpenStudio Output
+### OpenStudio HTML Output
+This is the more detailed OpenStudio HTML report, which includes graphs.

-### The BTAP JSON Output
+### QAQC JSON Output

+The BTAP JSON format is a custom output format that contains high level information about the simulation.
+JSON format is a popular web and database standards with support built in for all modern languages and is supported by database engines like MongoDB and SQLite.
+It is supported also by recent versions of Excel and Tableau.
+It is extremely fast to parse and easy to read by humans as it follows a tree hierarchy structure.

+The output of this is a subset of the output available by EnergyPlus.
+Data is being added to the BTAP JSON file on a regular basis as needed.
+For a full list of outputs available from EnergyPlus,  please refer to the [EnergyPlus Input/Output Documentation](https://bigladdersoftware.com/epx/docs/8-8/input-output-reference/)

+Below is an example of the output of a single Full Service Restaurant model in JSON.
+Multiple JSON files can be concatenated together for analysis in big data software analytic tools like tableau.

 ```json
 {